 Some contractors are licensed for "additional" beds above those contracted, and these may also be used if the contractor is willing to accept a child into one of these licensed but not contracted beds.
 A contractor is not obligated to offer these beds for use.

 When all of the guaranteed beds are full, workers must have the SAM's approval to use a non-guaranteed or additional bed before making the placement.
-The "Protocol for Department Placement in a Non- Guaranteed/Additional Bed for Child Welfare Emergency Services, Foster Group Care Services, and Supervised Apartment Living Services" shall be used.

 Postplacement Responsibilities and Services to the Child